clubfest/ideas/readme.md

 ## TODO

-Tough: Find an api that autocomplete cmail addresses
+Future: Find an api that autocomplete cmail addresses.

+Future: Add events and probability of people going to it.